-Explain to students that when hundreds of thousands of people live close together-as in many congested areas of our country-they agree on rules to limit chaos.
+Explain to students that when people live close together, they agree on rules to limit chaos.
 Point out to students that traffic lights are just one of the mechanisms that we have put in place to make our society run more effectively.